• Skip to main content

 Notes

-• Dry bread will soak up the custard better than fresh bread.
+Dry bread will soak up the custard better than fresh bread.
+Check out this post on how to dry bread to easily turn your fresh bread into dry bread.

-• Baking times for all recipes are only suggestions.
-The actual baking time will vary depending upon your oven.
+Baking times for all recipes are only suggestions.
+The actual baking time will vary depending on your oven.
 It is helpful to know your oven and worth purchasing an inexpensive oven thermometer.
 Oven temperatures can vary as much as 50 degrees plus or minus.

 Nutrition